merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 To calculate information content (IC), one must dive into the `.hmm` file itself (the one created during `anvi-setup-interacdome`).
 An `.hmm` file contains all the information necessary about each HMM profile.
-Here is the content for just one HMM profile:
+Here is the content for just one HMM profile in the `.hmm`:

 ```